William D. Drake: Early years

 On leaving art college, Drake took a telesales job where he met punk singer/trumpet player Little Sue.
 He played a gig with her band Honour Our Trumpet at The Grey Horse in Kingston-upon-Thames in 1983.
-The sound engineer for the concert was Tim Smith, otherwise known as the leader of the Kingston-based band Cardiacs, a rapidly developing cult act with a taste for complex compositions.
-Intrigued by Drake's skills, Smith immediately wrote out a complicated piece for Drake, who performed it with ease.
-Smith then immediately recruited Drake into Cardiacs, apparently by telling him that he was now a member of the band whether he liked it or not.
+The sound engineer for the concert was Tim Smith, the leader of the Kingston-based band Cardiacs, an act with a taste for complex compositions.
+Intrigued by Drake's skills, Smith wrote out a complicated piece for Drake, who performed it with ease.
+Smith recruited Drake into Cardiacs, apparently by telling him that he was now a member of the band whether he liked it or not.

 Work with Cardiacs, The Sea Nymphs & The Grown-Ups (1983–1992, 1998)

 Drake's first gig with Cardiacs was at The Marquee Club in Wardour Street, London in August 1983, supporting Here & Now.
-He joined the band towards the end of the recording sessions for their album The Seaside (released in 1984) and consequently only performed on "a couple of tracks".
+He joined the band towards the end of the recording sessions for their album The Seaside (released in 1984) and consequently only performed on a couple of tracks.

-Meanwhile, Drake, Tim Smith and Sarah Smith formed a new band in parallel to Cardiacs, initially simply called Mr and Mrs Smith and Mr Drake.
-Whilst the Cardiacs sound was clearly at the core of the new band, the rock guitars and drums were stripped away, replaced with atmospheric soaring string sounds, faintly wintery chiming and tinkling effects and angelic vocals, with Drake's piano as the central instrument.
-Astonishingly all this was recorded on four-track, for the eponymous 1984 cassette album Mr and Mrs Smith and Mr Drake.
+Meanwhile, Drake, Tim Smith and Sarah Smith formed a new band in parallel to Cardiacs, initially called Mr and Mrs Smith and Mr Drake.
+Whilst the Cardiacs sound was clearly at the core of the new band, the rock guitars and drums were stripped away, replaced with string sounds, chiming and tinkling effects and angelic vocals, with Drake's piano as the central instrument.
+This was recorded on four-track, for the eponymous 1984 cassette album Mr and Mrs Smith and Mr Drake.
 It was initially available from the fan club and at Cardiacs gigs, and was eventually released on CD in 2002 by Tim Smith's label All My Eye and Betty Martin Music.